chimericdream/worldofpannotia.com/src/monsters/templates/index.md

 If the Hit Dice entry in a template description is missing, Hit Dice and hit points do not change unless the creature's Constitution modifier changes.

-**Initiative:** If a template changes the monster's Dexterity, or if it adds or removes the Improved Initiative feat, this entry changes.
+**Initiative:** If a template changes the monster's Dexterity, or if it adds or removes the {% feat_link improved-initiative %} feat, this entry changes.

 **Speed:** If a template modifies a creature's speed, the template states how that happens.
 More commonly, a template adds a new movement mode.